Numerical computations of geometric ergodicity for stochastic dynamics: Description of algorithm

-{\bf Maximal Coupling.} When running numerical simulations, the above three couplings can only bring $\mathcal{X}_{t}$ close to $\mathcal{Y}_{t}$.
-We still need a mechanism to make $\mathcal{X}_{t+1} = \mathcal{Y}_{t+1}$ with certain positive probability.
+{\it- Maximal coupling.} In the numerical simulations, the above three couplings can only bring $\mathcal{X}_{n}$ close to $\mathcal{Y}_{n}$.
+We still need a mechanism to make $\mathcal{X}_{n+1} = \mathcal{Y}_{n+1}$ with certain probability.
 The maximal coupling aims to achieve this.
 It is derived to couple two trajectories as much as possible at the next step, which is in fact modified from the now well-known Doeblin coupling \cite{doeblin1938expose}.
 We adopt the name ``maximal coupling'' from \cite{jacob2017unbiased}.